Help Center

 What is PCB Assembly?

-So, what exactly constitutes PCB assembly?
-Simply put, it's the process of soldering various electronic components onto the printed circuit board.
-This process transforms the bare PCB from its static state into a functional electronic circuit that performs designated tasks.
+So, what is PCB assembly?
+Simply put, PCB assembly is the process of soldering electronic components onto a PCB, transforming a non-functional bare board into a functional circuit board.

 PCBA Manufacturing Process

-The four predominant assembly methods include surface mount technology (SMT), through-hole technology (THT), a hybrid approach combining both, and BGA assembly.
+The four predominant assembly methods include surface mount technology (SMT), through-hole technology (THT), and a hybrid method combining both SMT and THT.

 Surface Mount Technology (SMT) Assembly